Oat Porridge For Babies

 How to cook porridge for baby

-I personally use the microwave to cook porridge the majority of the time, but I know some people prefer not to use microwaves or don’t have one, in which case, cooking porridge of the stove top is also a great method.
+I personally use the microwave to cook porridge the majority of the time, but I know some people prefer not to use microwaves or don’t have one, in which case, cooking porridge on the stovetop is also a great method.

 Use the below recipe for quick and easy delicious creamy porridge.